tanjazlender/MicrobiomePrime/README.md

 # MicrobiomePrime
 A tool for identifying primer pairs with high sensitivity and specificity for a particular source of microbiota.
-It is designed for analysing amplicon sequencing data, however it could (with some modifications) also be used on shotgun sequencing data.
+It is designed for analysing amplicon sequencing data.
 You can find the MicrobiomePrime paper at: (link)

 ## Contents